I Didn’t Buy: Empowering online consumer activism against environmental collapse

 Image credit: John Robert McPherson / CC BY-SA (https://creativecommons.org/licenses/by-sa/4.0)

 Individuals have varying priorities and levels of commitment as well as differing understandings surrounding what it means to “live well”.
-The research will lead to further understanding of how citizens wish to engage individually and collectively with environmental emergencies through online purchase decisions.
+The research lead to further understanding of how citizens wish to engage individually and collectively with environmental emergencies through online purchase decisions.
 Consumers also have diverse relationships with activism and information on sustainable practices of companies is often absent, disputed or in proprietary hands.
-The research will explore whether citizens experience feelings of empowerment online as they engage in different types of activism, understanding the new affordances that digital technology offers in shaping their experiences and how it connects with their existing practices and self-narratives.
+The project explored whether citizens experience feelings of empowerment online as they engage in different types of activism, understanding the new affordances that digital technology offers in shaping their experiences and how it connects with their existing practices and self-narratives.

 Who are the team and what do they bring?